Twists of superconformal algebras: Introduction

 The more familiar case of supersymmetry (i.e. of a supersymmetric extension of the group of isometries rather than of conformal transformations) motivates our approach.
 As mentioned, Witten introduced twisting to obtain a topological quantum field theory out of a supersymmetric theory: if the stress-energy tensor $T_{\mu \nu}$ of a supersymmetric theories is exact for the action of $\mc Q$, then this stress-energy tensor vanishes in the $\mc Q$-cohomology of observables \footnote{Note that such theories are sometimes called ``Witten-type'' topological theories, as opposed to ``Schwarz-type'' topological theories where $T_{\mu \nu}$ is exactly zero, as for instance in \cite{BBRT}.}, and the associated twisted theory is topological.
-Thus, it is natural to study topological twisting in two stages: \begin{itemize} \item identify the square zero odd elements (``twists'') of each super Poincar\'e algebra, possibly up to the adjoint action of the super Poincar\'e group, and \item describe the $\mc Q$-cohomology of observables for supersymmetric theories, looking for those where the stress-energy tensor vanishes. \end{itemize} Recently, in \cite{ElliottSafronov, ElliottSafronovWilliams} the first author, together with Safronov and Williams, systematically described the topological twists of super Yang--Mills theories (formulated in the Batalin--Vilkovisky formalism) and identified the twists in super Poincar\'e algebras that would produce topological theories.
+Thus, it is natural to study topological twisting in two stages: \begin{itemize} \item identify the square zero odd elements (``twists'') of each super Poincar\'e algebra, possibly up to the adjoint action of the super Poincar\'e group, and \item describe the $\mc Q$-cohomology of observables for supersymmetric theories, looking for those where the stress-energy tensor vanishes. \end{itemize} Recently, the twists in super Poincar\'e algebras that would produce topological theories were all identified and the topological twists of super Yang--Mills theories (formulated in the Batalin--Vilkovisky formalism) were described in \cite{ElliottSafronov, ElliottSafronovWilliams}.
 Note that there are twists that lead to {\em non}-topological theories, where subtle structures emerge, such as theories that look holomorphic \cite{Johansen, Baulieu} or look topological in some directions and holomorphic in others \cite{KapustinHolo, KallenZabzine, ACMV}.
 In the present work our goal is to pursue analogues for \emph{superconformal} field theories by working with the superconformal algebras that extend super Poincar\'e algebras.